Normal - A basic attack, performed by press a single attack button.

 Ari "fLoE" Weintraub: If the term "Renaissance Man" could apply to any Western player, it would have to be Floe.
-A good friend of Justin Wong's, and the second of the three main U.S. members of Evil Geniuses, he has performed well in not only 2D fighters, but 3D fighters like Tekken and Soul Calibur as well.
-He has become something of an internet celebrity due to his streamed playthroughs of I Wanna Be the Guy and its various fanmade spinoffs such as Boshy.
+A good friend of Justin Wong's, he has performed well in not only 2D fighters, but 3D fighters like Tekken and Soulcalibur as well.
+He has become something of an internet celebrity due to his streamed playthroughs of I Wanna Be the Guy and its various fanmade spin-offs such as Boshy.
 May also have unintentionally caused the invention of the "Salt Cam" on various streams due to his facial expressions upon losing a round.
 Formerly sponsored by Evil Geniuses.

-Ricky Ortiz: Also known as "Pretty Ricky" (for his...uh...flamboyant tendencies), and the third main U.S. member of Evil Geniuses.
-One of the most skilled Rufus and Chun-Li players on the planet, his abilities in reading and adapting to his opponents are top-notch.
-Once claimed at EVO 2010 that whenever he landed an EX Snake Strike, it would guarantee him the round or match.
-He held true to his word, even against Daigo.
+Ricky Ortiz: Also known as "Pretty Ricky," and the third main U.S. member of Evil Geniuses.
+One of the most skilled Rufus and Chun-Li players on the planet, her abilities in reading and adapting to her opponents are top-notch.
+Once claimed at EVO 2010 that whenever she landed an EX Snake Strike, it would guarantee her the round or match.
+She held true to her word, even against Daigo.

 Seon-woo "Infiltration" Lee: A Korean Street Fighter IV player who rose to prominence after his performance at EVO 2012, where he defeated Daigo Umehara and Gamerbee.
-Considered the greatest Akuma player in the world, he has also begun using Gouken and Hakan, who are considered mid and bottom tier respectively, and performed successfully with them.
-Defeated Daigo again at the Street Fighter 25th Aniversary Tournament, in one of the most hype matches of 2012 (Daigo beat him 3-0, but Infiltration struck back in the grand finals with a 6-0 upset), and later Tokido in Street Fighter X Tekken at the same event, in which he took the grand prize of $25,000 for each tournament ($50,000 total), and a Capcom-themed car.
-Without question, he has become "the one to beat" when it comes to Street Fighter, although his performance has steadily declined since then.
+Considered one of the greatest Akuma players in the world, he has also begun using Gouken and Hakan, who are considered mid and bottom tier respectively, and performed successfully with them.
+Defeated Daigo again at the Street Fighter 25th Anniversary Tournament, in one of the most hype matches of 2012 (Daigo beat him 3-0, but Infiltration struck back in the grand finals with a 6-0 upset), and later Tokido in Street Fighter X Tekken at the same event, in which he took the grand prize of $25,000 for each tournament ($50,000 total), and a Capcom-themed car.
+For a time, he was considered without question as "the one to beat" when it came to Street Fighter, although his performance has steadily declined since then.
 Formerly sponsored by Western Wolves.

 Ryan "Prodigal Son" Hart: British player, and the highest-profile European player in the scene.
-The first fighting game player to ever be sponsored - he is currently sponsored by Mad Catz and a member of Western Wolves.
+The first fighting game player to ever be sponsored — he is currently a member of Team Dignitas.